ParisFansParisFansParisFans

 You Might Also Like

-Ligue 1 – L’Equipe’s top team of Mathday 6, without PSG
+Ligue 1 – L’Equipe’s Team of the Week for Matchday 16, without PSG

 TAGGED: Ligue 1